Davidking8199/E-commerce_Sales_Analysis/README.md

 ### Data cleaning
 In. the preparation of dataset for anaylsis, we perform the following task
 1. Removal of deplicate
-2. Handled missing values with XLLOOKUP
+2. Handled missing values with XLOOKUP
 3. Change values to the approaite format

 ### Exploratory Data Analysisd